 In many natural language processing tasks, words are often represented by their tf-idf scores.
 While these scores give us some idea of a word’s relative importance in a document, they do not give us any insight into its semantic meaning.
 Word2Vec is the name given to a class of neural network models that, given an unlabelled training corpus, produce a vector for each word in the corpus that encodes its semantic information.
 These vectors are usefull for two main reasons.

 20 Mar 2015

-In the past, I have studied the online LDA algorithm from Hoffman et al. in some depth resulting in this blog post and corresponding Scala code.
+In the past, I have studied the online LDA algorithm from Hoffman et al. in some depth resulting in this blog post.
 Before we go further I will provide a general description of how the algorithm works.
 In online LDA, minibatches of documents are sequentially processed to update a global topic/word matrix which defines the topics that have been learned.
 The processing consists of two steps:

 In the last couple of years Deep Learning has received a great deal of press.
 This press is not without warrant - Deep Learning has produced stat-of-the-art results in many computer vision and speech processing tasks.
 However, I believe that the press has given people the impression that Deep Learning is some kind of imprenetrable, esoteric field that can only be understood by academics.
 In this blog post I want to try to erase that impression and provide a practical overview of some of Deep Learning’s basic concepts.